manikcloud/cloud-devops-learning-path/Section-2-DevOps/Session-3_Mastering-Git/Project-2-GitLab-CICD/README.md

 </div>

 ### 📋 **Task Overview**
-Design and implement a multi-stage CI/CD pipeline that handles building, testing, security scanning, and deployment with proper stage dependencies and error handling.
+Design and implement a multi-stage CI/CD pipeline that handles building, testing, and deployment with proper stage dependencies.

 ### 🛠️ **Implementation Steps**